cwi-dis/igor/README.md

-In addition to database access, the web server exposes internal functionality (for example to save the database), more general XPath expressions over the database and plugin modules.
-It can also serve static content and template-based content (using the web.py template functionality and data from the database).
+In addition to database access, the web server exposes internal functionality (for example to save the database), more general XPath expressions over the database.
+It can also serve static content and template-based content (using the [Jinja2](http://jinja.pocoo.org/docs/2.10/) template engine and data from the database).

+There is a plugin mechanism that allows adding plugins that can control external devices based on variables in the database changing.
+Or they can change database variables to reflect the state of external devices.
+Or both.

 Then there is an ``actions`` module, populated from a special section of the database, that allows actions to be triggered by events.
 Here, _actions_ are